tibs/markup-history/markup-history.rst

      This is a paragraph.
 Body text is indented.

      - This is a list item.
 Words can be *emphasized*, _underlined_, **strong** or 'inline' - yes, that's using single quotes [1].

      o This is a list item as well.
-Each list item must be separated by a blank line from other entities.
+List items must be separated by a blank line from other entities.

      This is a sub-heading

        Sub-section body text is indented even further.
-We know the sub-header is such because it is followed by this indented text.
+This indented body text makes the sub-heading a heading.

    ..
 [1] Or we could use ``backquotes``.